Many families commonly aim to pass down wealth from generation to generation.

 financial advisor to ensure your wealth is managed effectively over time.

-Â However, recent studies suggest that the baby boomer generation (born between 1946 and 1964) may be one of the wealthiest due partly to
+Â However, recent studies suggest that the baby boomer generation (born between 1946 and 1964) may be among the wealthiest due partly to

 favorable economic conditions during their working years and a strong stock market.